 Location: Ly Quoc Su, between Au Thien and Hang Gai

-Hanoi Banh Goi (meat and vermicelli-filled dumplings) – Continue up the street in the direction of St. Joseph’s Cathedral and you’ll run into a series of dumpling stalls.
+Meat and vermicelli-filled dumplings.
+Continue up the street in the direction of St. Joseph’s Cathedral and you’ll run into a series of dumpling stalls.
 Try the substantial fried meat dumplings (in the shape of a samosa crossed with a cornish pasty).
 The old woman running the stall will provide hot sauce and make sure everything is spun nicely in plastic bags for takeaway.
 As odd as it may sound, we paired ours with an Australian Shiraz from The Warehouse on Hang Trong and noshed away on our balcony.

 Hanoi Guesthouse offers pho for breakfast.
 One morning, as the chill came in and Dan began to suffer from a cold, our hosts delivered just what his inner doctor ordered – a star-anise and lime-juice laden serving of pho bo (beef soup).